fedotawa/FlashOEMLogo/README.md

 ## Flash OEM Logo

 GUI frontend for a modified load_oemlogo utility for Huawei phones.
-Currently tested on U9500 U9200 which use RGB24 oemlogo.mbn files.
+Currently tested on U9500 and U9200 which use RGB24 oemlogo.mbn files.

 ###Requirements